 Bowel Cancer - The Facts

 Australia has one of the highest rates of bowel cancer in the world.

-Bowel cancer is the second most common type of newly diagnosed cancer in Australia.
+Bowel cancer is the third most common type of newly diagnosed cancer in Australia.

 14,958 Australians are told they have bowel cancer every year.